Retail

 When planning to integrate retail analytics to your business, you have to think of the particular needs of your store.
 Every store is different, as there's distinct lighting and camera placement that might require a huge consulting or setup fee in order to help with the installation process.

-Groundlight AI provides a retail analytics software solution that can be customized to the unique needs of your business.
+Groundlight AI provides computer vision technology that can be customized to the unique needs of your retail business.
 It has the ability to be tailored to each of your stores so you don't have to integrate each system individually.

 Looking to add retail analytics to your business?
 Reach out to us and learn how we can create an affordable and customized analytics for you.